Undergraduate Course: Analytical Perspectives in Social Policy (SCPL10024)

 - searching for and summarising available literature, and writing an extended essay,

-- learning to work effectively as part of a team;
+- working effectively as part of a team;

 - the understanding and skills that can be utilised in other honours level courses;

 - making an informed choice about the perspective(s) which will be utilised in their final year dissertation project.

 Bailey, R. (1973) The Family and the Social Management of Intolerable Dilemmas.
 In R. Bailey and J. Young (eds.)
 Contemporary Social Problems in Britain, pp. 73-84.
 Farnborough/Lexington MASS.: Saxon/Lexington.

 Barr N. (2004) The Economics of the Welfare State (4th edition), Oxford: OUP.
 P. Bourdieu et al. (1999) The Weight of the World: Social Suffering in Contemporary Society (tr.
 P. Ferguson et al).
 Stanford, CA. Stanford University Press.